 Competitive Market Analysis; Formulation of Peer Group.
-In designing our 2016 executive compensation program, the Compensation Committee, with the assistance of Pearl Meyer and senior management, gathered and reviewed information about the compensation program and processes of other publicly traded REITs (the "Peer Group").
+In designing our 2017 executive compensation program, the Compensation Committee, with the assistance of Pearl Meyer and senior management, gathered and reviewed information about the compensation program and processes of other publicly traded REITs (the "Peer Group").
 In selecting the Peer Group, the Compensation Committee and Pearl Meyer considered many factors, focusing particularly on REITs with comparable revenues and enterprise values to Uniti and net-lease REITs that focus on unique market segments or niches and/or employ a similar business model to Uniti.
-Management assisted Pearl Meyer and the Compensation Committee in the process, providing additional REIT-industry insight.
+Management assisted Pearl Meyer and the Compensation Committee in the process by providing additional REIT-industry insight.
 Applying these criteria, Pearl Meyer recommended, and the Compensation Committee approved, inclusion of the following companies in the Peer Group:

-Peer Group for Evaluating Fiscal 2016 Executive Compensation
+Peer Group for Evaluating Fiscal 2017 Executive Compensation

-Alexandria Real Estate Equities, Inc. National Retail Properties, Inc. Digital Realty Trust Inc. Omega Healthcare Investors Inc. DuPont Fabros Technology, Inc. Realty Income Corporation EPR Properties Retail Properties of America, Inc. Gaming and Leisure Properties, Inc. Spirit Realty Capital, Inc. Lexington Realty Trust W. P. Carey Inc. Medical Properties Trust Inc.
+Alexandria Real Estate Equities, Inc. National Retail Properties, Inc. Digital Realty Trust Inc. Omega Healthcare Investors Inc. DuPont Fabros Technology, Inc. Realty Income Corporation EPR Properties Retail Properties of America, Inc. Gaming and Leisure Properties, Inc. SBA Communications Corporation Lexington Realty Trust Spirit Realty Capital, Inc. Medical Properties Trust Inc. W. P. Carey Inc.

-The Peer Group is identical to the peer group used for 2015, except that BioMed Realty Trust Inc. was removed because it was acquired by Blackstone Group L.P.
+The Peer Group is identical to the peer group used for 2016, except that SBA Communications Corporation was added.